jupyterhub/jupyterhub/docs/source/getting-started/what-is-jupyterhub.md

 **JupyterHub** is the central piece that provides multi-user login.
-Despite this, the end user only briefly interacts with JupyterHub and most of the actual Jupyter session does not relate to the hub at all: the hub mainly handles authentication and spawning the single-user server.
+Despite this, the end user only briefly interacts with JupyterHub and most of the actual Jupyter session does not relate to the hub at all: the hub mainly handles authentication and creating (jargon: spawning) the single-user server.
 In short, anything which is related to *starting* the user's workspace/environment is about JupyterHub, anything about *running* usually isn't.